*This post may contain affiliate links

 By combining fonts, colors, and photos you can create visually appealing content and increase your engagement!
 You don't need to be a designer, either.
 They have an incredible collection of pre-made templates that you can fully customize to fit your needs.
 Templates are perfect for social media posts, blogs, websites, invitations and business cards.

 One of my favorite features is PicMonkeys ‘Hub'.
-Hub is their storage platform for Premium users.
+Hub is their storage platform for Premium and Supremium users.
 I'm SO glad PicMonkey added in this feature.
 Basically, this allows you to start and stop editing projects at will, fix typos and misaligned overlays without having to start from scratch.
 Before Hub, I would save my photo only to realize I spelled something wrong and would then have to START.ALL.OVER.
 Not anymore!
 Hub is a huge time-saver and one of the main reasons I switched to Premium.

 Here is a photo from a recent trip to a National Park in Southern Utah.